 - Make sure your Antivirus Solution is properly installed and have latest signature updates

-- Make sure the latest security updates are installed not only for your operating system, but every application installed in your Computer or Mobile Devices.
+- Make sure the latest security updates are installed not only for your operating system, but every application installed in your Computer or Mobile Device.

 - Use trusted Wi-Fi connections like your home internet or mobile data service from your telecommunications provider.

-- Secure your devices when not in use.
+- Secure your device when it is not in use.
 This can be done by locking your computer when it is unattended or maintaining separate user accounts with unique passwords if a machine is shared.
 Otherwise, important information may be shared or deleted unintentionally by the other household members or even malicious software may be introduced to your device.